DanielB59/DnS-IR-System/README.md

-for upload a file .TXT, we need to write on the banch the name of the file. after you put the file name you need to press batch. if we not get error messeage so its works, and if we have some problam in the batch so we will get a erroer message. the error message you will get only after the processes button.
+for upload a file .TXT, we need to write on the banch the name of the file. after you put the file name you need to press batch. if we not get error message so its works, and if we have some problem in the batch so we will get a error message. the error message you will get only after the processes button.

 ## disable